tristanp299/ToolBox/Scripts/Files/encryptor/README.md

 # 🔒 Secure File Encryptor/Decryptor

-A high-security tool for compressing and encrypting files and directories with strong operational security (opsec) considerations.
+A high-security tool for compressing and encrypting files and directories with strong operational security (opsec) considerations specifically designed for red team operations.

 ## 🛡️ Security Features